nhewitt99/mpdp-4090/README.md

 # Multi-Purpose Depth Pipeline
 This repo contains the final project for ECGR 4090: Real-Time Machine Learning for Nathan Hewitt, Keith Chang, and Bradley Matheson.
 This represents a custom pipeline that has interchangeable components for multiple use cases.
 Depth estimation is performed on an image, while the image is segmented to identify either a round target or people.
-These results are then used to either aim a turret at a target, or calculate distances between people.
+These results are then used to calculate distances between people.
+The codebase is designed to be modular, so that other algorithms can be used for depth estimation and segmentation.

 ## Required Packages
 This repo runs on Python 3.6.
 The required packages are found in requirements.txt